MicahKezar/MicahKezar/README.md

 * In a perfect world....
 The OSCP.

 ## Academics
-* Potentially persue my Master's Degree.
+* Potentially persue my Master's Degree in Cybersecurity.

 ## Project Ideas
 * Create a query-based & dictionary-based Vanity Plate checker to see what plates are availible in your respective state (or country!).